2024 Wisconsin State Assembly election

 District 12

 Incumbent Democrat LaKeshia Myers declined to seek re-election, instead making an unsuccessful run for Wisconsin Senate in Wisconsin's 4th Senate district.
 In the primary, former Milwaukee County supervisor Russell Goodwin Sr. defeated UW-Madison law school student Katrina Morrison, and community organizer Brandon Williford.
-In the general election, Goodwin will face Independent and fellow Milwaukee County Supervisor Deanna Alexander.
+In the general election, Goodwin defeated Independent and fellow Milwaukee County Supervisor Deanna Alexander.

 District 12 Democratic primary[146]